daniele821/dotfiles/README.md

 for some reasons, it is a little tricky on fedora:
 - create the connection
+- immediately stop the connection
+- make firewall-cmd less restrictive:
     - set the most permessive zone (use kde GUI to set zone to `trusted`)
-- immediately stop the connection
+    - or `firewall-cmd --add-service=dns,radius,dhcp`
 - disable MAC address randomization:
     - `nmcli connection modify <wifi_name> wifi.cloned-mac-address stable`
         - it might need root permissions (rerun with sudo)